 Sheena Cruickshank is an immunologist and Professor in Biomedical Sciences and Public Engagement at the University of Manchester.
 She researches how immune responses of the gut are started as a result of infection and/or inflammation.
 Sheena is an award-winning science communicator.

 Steeped in nearly two centuries of tradition, a Discourse is more than just a lecture.
-To keep the focus on the topic, presenters begin sharply at 7:30pm without introduction and we lock the speaker into a room ten minutes ahead of the start (legend has it that a speaker once tried to escape!)
-We also ask guests to dress smartly to add to the sense of occasion.
+To keep the focus on the topic, presenters begin sharply at 7:30pm without introduction and we lock the speaker into a room ten minutes ahead of the start (legend has it that a speaker once tried to escape!).
+Some of our guests dress smartly for our Discourse events to add to this sense of occasion.